eBay/accessibility-ruleset-runner/examples/python/README.md

 ### Step 1: Install Package Dependencies

-To install the Selenium dependency, run the following command from the examples/python directory:
+To install the selenium dependency, run the following command from the examples/python directory:

 ```sh
 pip install selenium